sebastianludwig/blog/_posts/2014-07-19-tlc5947-via-spi-on-raspberry-pi.md

 ---
 title: TLC5947 via SPI on Raspberry Pi
-should_do: write my master thesis
+actually_should: write my master thesis
 ---

 It's been a huge pain in the ass.
 As part of my "Tetris in an IKEA shelf" project (more on that in another post) I need to control and fade 8 RGB LED strips independently from a Raspberry Pi.
 Adafruit advertises its [24 channel 12 bit PWM LED Driver](https://www.modmypi.com/adafruit-24-channel-12-bit-pwm-led-driver) to be perfectly suited for this purpose.
 Even 8 strips, 3 channels each, equals 24 channels in total --- matches exactly.
 So I got one.
 This part was easy.